NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

 user namespaces.
 Each namespace must have a unique name (i.e, must be different from NWB).
 The schema of new neurodata_types (groups, datasets etc.) are then specified in seperate schema specification files.
-While it’s possible to define multiple namespaces in the same file, most commonly, each new namespace will be defined in a separate file with coresponding schema specifications being stored in one ore more additional YAML (or JSON) files.
+While it is possible to define multiple namespaces in the same file, most commonly, each new namespace will be defined in a separate file with corresponding schema specifications being stored in one ore more additional YAML (or JSON) files.
 One or more namespaces can be used simultaneously, so that multiple extensions can be used at the same time while avoiding potential